Calipsoplus/calipsoplus-backend/README.md

 Go to uwsgi's directory which contains the apps-available and apps-enabled directories.
 We will name it UWSGI_DIR.

-First of all, review the calipsoplus-backend.ini file to be sure every property is set correctly.

-After that, we need to edit the configuration file with correct environment configuration in terms of project location, Django's environment settings and database configuration.

-An example of a **calipsoPlus.ini** configuration file would be as follows:
+Create a new .ini file, **calipsoPlus.ini** in the apps-available folder, an example of the configuration file would be as follows:
 ```
 [uwsgi]
 socket = 127.0.0.1:{PORT}